Cryptkeeper/libreorama/README.md

 * My reverse engineered [Light-O-Rama network protocol documentation](https://github.com/Cryptkeeper/lightorama-protocol/) is available to familiarize yourself with the internals of Light-O-Rama hardware and software.

 ## Compiling
-libreorama uses CMake for compiling and has the following dependencies.
-You'll need to install these before compiling libreorama.
+libreorama uses CMake for compiling and requires these dependencies.
+Please research how to obtain these (if needed) for your respective OS as I have only tested them on macOS.
+You may need to adjust header search & include paths.

 * [liblightorama](https://github.com/Cryptkeeper/liblightorama)
 * [libserialport](https://sigrok.org/wiki/Libserialport)